Karenvn/data_note/README.md

 - the flag `--include-gbif-distribution` adds a `distribution_text` paragraph based on GBIF occurrence data when a matching GBIF usage key can be resolved (slow)
 - the flag `--include-bold-barcode` adds a `barcode_text` paragraph from the external BOLD barcode workflow for a single BioProject run (very slow)

+### Wet lab protocol notes

+`data_note` keeps a local copy of the published Sanger Tree of Life Wet Laboratory Protocol Collection V.3 in [data_note/wet_lab_protocols.py](data_note/wet_lab_protocols.py).
+During rendering, it adds likely protocol matches to the context and templates can insert `wet_lab_protocol_editor_comment` into the generated Markdown.

+That comment is hidden in rendered output, but visible when editing the `.md` file.
+It lists the source metadata, likely protocol choices, any warnings, and the full published protocol catalog, so the methods prose can still be corrected by hand.

+Ambiguous values such as `MagAttract Standard 48xrn` are flagged for review rather than silently treated as final.

 ## Structure